-- At a public hearing with the ICC Prosecutor in June 2003, Antoine Bernard, President of the International Federation of Human Rights (FIDH) observed that swift action by FIDH in the Central African Republic (CAR) following a coup attempt in October 2002, which highlighted the possibility of a referral to the ICC, reportedly led to a reduction in tension of the situation (according to FIDH and other local NGO sources on the ground).
-In particular, a communiqué calling for ICC intervention that was widely broadcasted on national and international radios became a key factor in the decision of the main belligerent to move out from the country with his armed followers. - The UN News Service reported on November 17, 2004 on comments made by the UN Operation in Côte d'Ivoire (UNOCI) that, a day after the UN Special Advisor on Genocide Juan Mendez remarked that the situation in Côte d'Ivoire could be referred to the ICC "National radio and Television have been airing peace messages significantly different in tone and content to the ones we have been hearing of late".
-On November 16, Mr. Juan Mendez said: "The Special Adviser recalls that the Ivoirian authorities have an obligation to end impunity and to curb public expressions of racial or religious hatred especially those aimed at inciting violence.
+2 The UN News Service reported on November 17, 2004 on comments made by the UN Operation in Côte d'Ivoire (UNOCI) that, a day after the UN Special Advisor on Genocide Juan Mendez remarked that the situation in Côte d'Ivoire was falling under the jurisdiction of the ICC "National radio and Television have been airing peace messages significantly different in tone and content to the ones we have been hearing of late".
+On November 16, Mr. Juan Mendez had said: "The Special Adviser recalls that the Ivoirian authorities have an obligation to end impunity and to curb public expressions of racial or religious hatred especially those aimed at inciting violence.
 It should be recalled that, in the absence of effective action by courts of national jurisdiction, incitement to violence directed against civilians or ethnic, religious or racial communities can be subject to international action, including under the Rome Statute of the International Criminal Court.
-It bears noting that Cote d'Ivoire lodged a declaration with the Registrar accepting the exercise of jurisdiction by the International Criminal Court with respect to

-"acts committed on Ivoirian territory following the events of 19 September 2002."
-It would be very important for PGA and its membership to take stock of the effectiveness of Mr. Mendez's message and similarly utilize the threat of ICC intervention to curb the violence and break the cycle of impunity in other future situations, when and if the circumstances would appear to justify such an intervention1.
+For instance, the Security Council could refer the situation in Cote d'Ivoire to the International Criminal Court.
+It bears noting that Cote d'Ivoire lodged a declaration with the Registrar accepting the exercise of jurisdiction by the International Criminal Court with respect to "acts committed on Ivoirian territory following the events of 19 September 2002."
+It would be very important for PGA and its membership to take stock of the effectiveness of Mr. Mendez's message and similarly utilize the threat of ICC intervention to curb the violence and break the cycle of impunity in other future situations, when and if the circumstances would appear to justify such an intervention.